accelero-cloud/appkernel/docs/services.rst

 The vision of the project is to provide you with a full-fledged microservice chassis, as defined by Chris Richardson.

 .. warning::
-    Work in progress section of documentation
+    Work in progress section of documentation.

 * Full range of CRUD operations